ABOUT ME

 With over two decades in the advertising industry, I’ve created numerous campaigns for major brands both in Denmark and internationally.
 My last decade was spent as a senior art director at the LEGO group, playing a pivotal role as a leading specialist.

-Now, as someone who is legally blind and no longer with the LEGO Group, I focus on delivering presentations, lectures, mindfulness meditation courses and workshops.
+Now, after a long career with the LEGO Group, I focus on delivering presentations, lectures, mindfulness meditation courses and workshops.
 I share insights on how mindfulness, meditation, and an understanding of the mind and body can be the foundation for creating the life you envision.

 On My Website